ginstrom/paladin-novel/manuscript/chapter-09.md

 The Thornfield farmstead lay two hours south through increasingly dangerous territory.
 Every step took them closer to the smoke columns they'd seen on the horizon, closer to the systematic destruction that crept northward like a plague.

-Gond raised his hand, bringing the column to a halt.
+Gond's shoulders tensed without warning, as if invisible hands had gripped them.
+The hair on his arms stood on end.
+He raised his hand, bringing the column to a halt.
 Something had changed in the air around them—a subtle shift that made his skin prickle with warning.
 He dismounted, pressing his ear to the ground.

 "What is it?"
 Pell whispered, sliding from his saddle to join him.